 I’ve moved home a lot which means I’ve practiced in spaces from tiny and cramped to spacious, silent and idyllic.
 Believe it or not, not long ago I only had space for my mat and that was it.
 I was surrounded by furniture and street noise.
 Having practiced in such a variety of home settings and noise levels, I know now that environment is super-important, but it doesn’t stop the practice.
 Usually what stops the practice is our mindset.
 (More on the subject of yoga practice and mindset in another post.)

 Create an uncluttered yoga space at home, even if your home environment is small or shared.
 Tidy-up the night before, so your space is ready and prepped for the morning.
 If you share, let the people you share with know when you’re practicing and for how long.
 If you feel able to, let them know it’s important that you’re not disturbed by noise or interruptions.

 Lay-out which clothes you’re going to practice in before you go to bed

 If noise is an issue, create a yoga music playlist instead.
 Or you may be able to zone-in to your practice so much that you don’t notice your surroundings.

 Motivate yourself with a theme or focus each month

 Yoga philosophy wisely teaches us about the importance of non-attachment to goals (Vairagya in Sanskrit).
 Try not to set a goal.
 According to yoga philosophy, a goal can unwittingly encourage attachment which causes suffering.
 Instead create a simple theme, intention or focus for your practice each month.
 Something to inspire and motivate.

 If you are an asana fan and want to master a particular pose, set an intention to work towards this pose rather than making it a goal to achieve.
 Notice if you become excited or agitated when practicing this pose.
-Try to cultivate a sense of okayness with wherever you’re at with the pose, breathe and be with where you are now, not where you want to be.
+Cultivate a sense of being OK with wherever you’re at with the pose, breathe and be with where you are now, not where you want to be.